 But, you should not limit your non-fiction writing strategy to that.
 Instead, you need to understand what your readers want to read.
 Most importantly, you must decide who your readers are.
 Often, the two worlds overlap, and everyone is happy.
 But most of the time, they don’t, and even if they do, the market is just too vast.

 Main Keywords – from your topic, you can define one primary or a few critical keywords.
 These are words of phrases that should lead naturally to your article.
-There are many keywords research tools available online that you may consider to assist with this process.
+There are many keyword research tools available online that you may consider to assist with this process.
 I’ve listed a few at the end of this article.

 Related Keywords and Real-Life Questions – although there will always be a few main keywords, there are dozens, sometimes hundreds, of associated keywords.
 Even though they are not the focus, don’t ignore them.
 The same goes for natural, real-life questions.
 These are the questions that people like you and me type into the search engine to find information.
 Understanding those questions will hint at the problems people have, which, hopefully, your article tries to solve.